mrmazz24/Latin101/translation2.md

 C.
 Long ago, Prometheus, first son of Iapeti, made man out of mud.
 At the same time, Vulcan made woman from mud.
 Minerva gave this woman a soul, and all of the gods gave gifts.
-The name Pandora was given to him.
+The name Pandora was given to him❌.
 Pandora was given into marriage to Epimetheus by Jove.
 Their daughter was Pyrrah, the first mortal.